 What are the general costs associated with attending a postsecondary program?
 For example, the cost of tuition, books, room & board, and general fees?

-My son/daughter gets funding for disability supports from multiple sources.
+My child gets funding for disability supports from multiple sources.
 Which of these funding streams can be used to help support them in college?

 Many students are using funding from vocational rehabilitation (VR) and/or Medicaid to help pay for college.
-If your son or daughter has these services, it is very worthwhile to discuss how those services and supports can help pay for college attendance.
+If your child has these services, it is very worthwhile to discuss how those services and supports can help pay for college attendance.
 In some states, VR is very supportive of these initiatives, while other states are still determining if they will support college for students with intellectual disability.
 The same is true of Medicaid funding for developmental disability services.
-One thing that is true in most states is that Medicaid cannot be used to pay for tuition, but it can be used for other college expenses.
+Currently, in most states, Medicaid cannot be used to pay for tuition, but it can be used for other college expenses.
 The details of that must be discussed with your developmental disabilities agency.

 There are relatively few college scholarship programs specifically for students with intellectual disability.
-We provide links to two such programs in our Related Website resources above.
+We provide links to some of these scholarship programs in our Scholarship Guide.
 College programs may have their own scholarship programs, so ask about those when you are contacting them for information.
 Also, seek out scholarships that are offered to college-bound students through your town or school, such as Rotary Club.
 They may have never considered offering a scholarship to students with intellectual disability, but you never know until you ask!
-One more way that some students are paying for college is through AmeriCorps community service programs.
-These programs offer students an education award for their service, which can be used to pay for college.
-Learn more about AmeriCorps and National Service.

-There is a category of programs called Comprehensive Transition Programs, or CTPs.
-These programs are marked with a dollar sign logo in our College Search.
-Students with intellectual disability who attend one of these approved programs can apply for aid through the Free Application for Federal Student Aid or FAFSA, and may be determined eligible for Pell Grants, Supplemental Education Grants, or work-study.
+There is a category of programs called Comprehensive Transition Postsecondary Programs, or CTP programs.
+View a complete list of Comprehensive Transition Postsecondary Programs.
+Students with intellectual disability who attend one of these approved programs can apply for federal student aid through the Free Application for Federal Student Aid (FAFSA), and may be determined eligible for Pell Grants, Supplemental Education Grants, or work-study.
 Income eligibility guidelines will still apply.
-View a complete list of Comprehensive Transition Programs.
+Learn more about each type of federal financial aid.

 At this time, students with intellectual disability who are attending non-degree college programs are not eligible for federal student loans.